JustSomeGuest/CmdPlus/Readme.md

 - Re-upload the source code, modified or unmodified.
 - Claim ownership of this project or any part of it.
 - Use any portion of the source code in another project without explicit written permission from the author.
-- Sell, sublicense, lease, or commercially distribute this project.

-Unauthorized copying, modification, redistribution, or republication of any part of this project is strictly prohibited.

-Permission to use, modify, or redistribute this project may only be granted by the copyright holder.

----

 Made with ❤️ by **JustSomeGuest**.